Skip To Main Content

 Logo-St. Mark's School Global Diploma

 The Global Diploma provides the opportunity for students whose passion lies in the area of global citizenship to deepen their understanding of this topic.
 Global Diploma candidates will participate in a cohort that meets regularly and encourages reflection on their course of study and local and global engagement.
 Students will also complete a capstone experience that allows them to translate their curricular and extracurricular experiences to responsible action in the real world.
 Ideally, students will join the cohort by the end of their first year at St. Mark’s School so appropriate course planning can begin.
-Students interested in this opportunity should meet with Dr. Appell-Warren to begin the planning process.
+Students interested in this opportunity should meet with Mr. Cifuentes to begin the planning process.

 GEBG Endorsement